 • DO YOU ACCEPT MEDICARE OR MEDICAID PATIENTS?

-At this time we are not able to accept Medicare/Medicaid patients.
-But we will soon!
-We are looking into the logistics of possibly accepting a signed waiver every 2 years declaring that neither you nor our office will directly bill Medicare/Medicare for our services.
+At this time we are not able to accept Medicaid patients.
+I have opted out of Medicare and can take on Medicare patients.
 Subscription fees still would apply, but Medicare would not pay us for any services you receive in our practice.

 • DO YOU RESTRICT SUBSCRIPTIONS BASED ON PREEXISTING CONDITIONS?